netdata/netdata/docs/getting-started/introduction.md

 ### Secure by design

+-   **Distributed data architecture**  so fast and efficient, there’s no limit to the number of metrics you can follow.
+-   Because your data is **stored at the edge**, security is ensured.
+-
 ### Comparison with other monitoring solutions

 Netdata offers many benefits over the existing monitoring landscape, whether they're expensive SaaS products or other